semrush/intergalactic/website/docs/style/typography/typography.md

 @## Font

-We use the [Inter](https://fonts.google.com/specimen/Inter?query=inter) font family in our interfaces.
+We use the [Inter](https://fonts.google.com/specimen/Inter?query=inter) font family in our design system.

 > For a clearer rendering of the font and its color, use `-webkit-font-smoothing: antialiased;` (see cross-browser compatibility at [caniuse.com](https://caniuse.com/#search=-webkit-font-smoothing)).